 CONNECT: Think about a conflict that you have been involved in (or have read about).
 What can you do to get along sooner (or at least not get to the point where no one can win)?
 Is it possible to have a fight in which both sides win?
 How can you get into a “win-win situation?”

 - World Events: For older children, relate this story to the wars and conflicts in the world today or in our history.
 Compare and contrast the events in this story with the events in the real situations.

 - Resolving Conflict: Think of an ongoing conflict in your home, such as keeping your room clean, sharing a toy or game, or whose turn it is to walk the dog.
 Try to see the conflict from the perspective of Dr. Seuss.
 Think of clever slogans for your side of the argument, design a banner for your argument, and think of the extreme result of getting your way or not getting your way.
 Then after having fun with the idea, get together with all the people involved and talk about both sides of the issue.
 Try to solve the conflict in a way that seems fair to everyone.

 - Art Connection: Dr. Seuss designs some very clever contraptions with very descriptive names.
 On paper, design your own clever contraption that will do a job around your house or perform any other task.
 Draw the contraption, give it a name and write about what it does.

 - Respecting Diversity: Think about a person or group of people in your school or community who is/are “different” from you in some way.
-As a family, talk about how you can make a connection with that person or group.
+Talk about how you can make a connection with that person or group.
 This may include making a new friend, helping at a soup kitchen, or helping with a project.
 Talk about the best way to approach the person in an open and friendly way without being condescending or forceful.
 Discuss what it means to show respect others.